OldLiu001/Brackets.vbs/Readme.md

 Welcome!

+If you find any bug, please open an issue.

-Remember obey the Hungarian naming rule.
-Keep your code clear & meaningful.
+If you want to add some code, remember obey the Hungarian naming rule.

 Then simply open your pull request!